RedBlight/MahmudowsCMS/README.md

 4) Now you can go to "yoursite.com/admin.php" in the browser and login with the password.
 5) In the admin panel, you can add 1st level categories, 2nd level sub-categories to them, and pages to the sub categories.
 You can delete or modify existing ones.
 Oh, you can also change the password from there.
 6) Changes will appear immediately in "yoursite.com".
-7) "index.php" and other images, .css files, etc., can be modified manually to change the appearance of the site.
+7) To change the appearance of your site, you have to manually edit "index.php", images, .css files, etc.